Skip Navigation Links

 COMPUTER LANGUAGE DEFINITION

 The term computer language is a more expansive and alternate term for the more commonly-used term programming language.
 It includes a wide variety of languages used to communicate with computers and includes query, markup, and scripting languages, machine / byte codes, and even configuration files with special syntaxes.
-Of particular note in a MetaCyber campaign are:

-• PROGRAMMING LANGUAGE: A programming language is an artificial language that can be used to control the behavior of a computer.
+HIGHER GENERATION PROGRAMMING LANGUAGES: A programming language is an artificial language that can be used to control the behavior of a computer.
 Programming languages, like human languages, are defined through the use of syntactic and semantic rules, to determine structure and meaning respectively.
 However unlike human languages, programming languages are logic oriented and are intended to allow the declaration of precise commands that ultimately can be evaluated and / or executed by a machine.
-Programming languages vary in the their complexity, flexibility, functionality, design orientation, and difficulty to use, as well as what they are best used for.
+Programming languages vary in their complexity, flexibility, functionality, design orientation, and difficulty to use, as well as what they are best used for.
 Thus rather than there being one all-purpose universal programming language, there have practically always been a plethora of them, with adherents and detractors.
 In the MetaCyber setting there are many different dominant / common programming languages currently in widespread use.

-• QUERY LANGUAGE: Query languages are computer languages used to make queries into databases and information systems.
+QUERY LANGUAGE: Query languages are computer languages used to make queries into databases and information systems.
 Query languages typically focus around mechanisms to identify data and / or patterns of data and while it is a gross simplification they can usually be thought of as filtering mechanisms.
 More advanced query languages include syntax for basic conditional and even procedural logic, and most query languages provide various mechanisms to transform and / or manage data.
 Of particular note in a MetaCyber campaign, going after data will most likely require use of one or more query languages; the most common query language in use in the MetaCyber setting is Logical Query Syntax (LQS).

-• SCRIPTING LANGUAGE: A common programming task is known as scripting, or connecting / exercising diverse pre-existing components to accomplish a new related task.
+SCRIPTING LANGUAGE: A common programming task is known as scripting, or connecting / exercising diverse pre-existing components to accomplish a new related task.
 Those languages which are suited to scripting are typically called scripting languages.
 Many languages for this purpose have common properties: they favor rapid development over efficiency of execution; they are normally implemented with interpreters rather than compilers; and they are often strong at communicating with program components written in other languages.
 However, scripting languages are typically specialized and only meaningful within some larger context.
 There are many different kinds of scripting syntaxes.
 Among other things, scripting languages are often used to set up login scripts, which makes it a subject of interest to hackers.
 The most common general scripting languages in use in the MetaCyber setting are VarDim Lite (VDL) and WidgetScript (WScript).
 The most common script language used for security and network administration is the special purpose Enterprise Administration Script Interpreter (EASI, referred to as "easy script"); this is treated as "Other Software".

 Most people only bother to learn it anymore if they plan to work on legacy systems, operating systems, or for companies that are slow to adopt newer technologies.
 E is mostly Procedural while E+ is an "interesting" mix of Procedural and Object Oriented methodologies, but both rely heavily on common libraries to achieve most of their efficiencies and raw processing power; a big difference between the two is that E+ allows the creation of new libraries, and the overriding of common libraries, and E+ has built in hooks to work with NSDL where as E requires a lot of hackwork to be compatible with NSDL (which is often buggy besides).
 E+ supports semi-interactive debugging and has many debugging options.